Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 ***Creating Spell Slots.*** As a **:rsc-b: Bonus Action**{ .rsc }, you can transform unexpended Sorcery Points into one spell slot.
 The Creating Spell Slots table shows the cost of creating a spell slot of a given level, and it lists the minimum Sorcerer level you must be to create a slot.
 You can create a spell slot no higher than level 5.

-Any spell slot you create with this feature vanishes when you finish a Long Rest.
+Any spell slot you create with this feature vanishes when you finish a **:rest-long: Long Rest**.

 ##### Creating Spell Slots